zenyd/mpv-scripts/README.md

 3. Install subliminal:  `python -m pip install subliminal` should do the trick

 ### Installation
-Copy subselect.lua and subselect.py into your script folder
+Copy the subselect folder containing main.lua and subselect.py into your script folder

 ### Configuration
 Changing the configuration is optional.
 Options: